hishamp3/Text2Image/README.md

 2. For a longer sequence, BLEU or ROUGE score are better evaluation metrics in comparision to euclidean distance.
 The current systems struggles with the large sequence input.

 ## How to run
-1. replace your Qdrant API key and cluster url in file retrieval -> creds.py.
+1. Replace your Qdrant API key and cluster url in file retrieval -> creds.py.
-2. Run the Django application using "python manage.py runserver" or
+2. Run the Django application using "python manage.py runserver"
-1. Run "docker compose up --build"